Christmas amid the climate crisis: An artist's scorched tree symbolizes pain and resilience in a fire-stricken Australia - KTVZ

 Christmas has taken a dark turn for many Australians as the country faces its hottest days on record this holiday season.
 As fires rage across New South Wales, a local artist has installed a Christmas tree display in downtown Sydney, the state’s capital.

-“So the idea was to create a burnt Christmas tree.
-So, the idea then became, let’s go and get the real stuff,” the artist, James Dive, told Reuters.
+“I think the best way to describe it is sad,” James Dive, the artist, told CNN.
 Dive gathered the materials for the project himself, combing through the widespread destruction left behind from the most recent bush fires in his home state.

+“The entire day, I didn’t hear one bird.
+Every animal has left.
+Birds left long before the bush fires.
+And I hate to think what happened to the other animals,” he said.

 The everyday household items bedecking the tree, including an alarm clock, a gate fence, and a bicycle wheel that sits in place of the star, are meant to evoke a sense of community and draw attention to the human costs of the fires, according to a news release from the Red Cross, who partnered with Dive and the City of Sydney to make the project happen.